CivicActions/ssp-toolkit/appendices/security-irp.md

 During this process, the team communicates in the following places:

-- **JIRA Incident ticket**: Situation updates, investigation notes, and other relevant information gets captured in the JIRA Incident ticket created to track this event.
+- **JIRA ticket**: Situation updates, investigation notes, and other relevant information gets captured in the [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident) created to track this event.
 - **Slack**: Real-time communication happens in the Slack channel [#None](None).
 - **Other**: If needed, the team may use Zoom, Google Hangouts, and/or Google Docs to share information not appropriate for Slack (PII, etc.).